jer0dh/genesis-starter/README.md

      ```
   * see more explanation of [changing image tag markup with this article](https://jhtechservices.com/changing-your-image-markup-in-wordpress/)

+### Lazyload images using Lozad.js [ApporvSaxena/Lozad.js](https://github.com/ApoorvSaxena/lozad.js#usage)
+This library was featured in CSS Tricks where it is using the IntersectionObserver API so no polling needed.
+This makes it
+much more performant.
+Works with most latest browsers and for those it does not, like Safari, there is a polyfill.
+By default images with class
+'lozad' will only load when in viewport. iframes and others can also use this.
+Looks like they have a polyfill to incorporate more
+browsers at [this site](https://www.npmjs.com/package/intersection-observer) and on that page if you want it to work on even older browsers,
+add `<script src="https://polyfill.io/v2/polyfill.min.js?features=IntersectionObserver"></script>` in addition.

 ### Parallax Images
   * copy `theme_options/css/supporting/parallax.scss` to `theme_src/css/supporting` and add